jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

 ### Purpose and Goals

-- **Primary Goal**: Understand the long-term evolution of the relationship between policy orientations, partisanship, and vote choice in a polarized environment.
+- **Primary Goal**: To understand how policy orientations, partisanship, and vote choice are influenced by elite polarization.
-- **Secondary Goal**: Validate the theory by using multiple datasets and methods.
+- **Secondary Goal**: To validate the theory through the use of multiple datasets and research methods.

-### Data Types Employed
+### Types of Data Employed

+#### Panel Data

-- **Panel Data**: Longitudinal data that tracks the same individuals over a span of time.
+- **Definition**: Longitudinal data that tracks changes in the same individuals over time.
-- **Cross-Sectional Time Series Data**: Data collected at different time points, not necessarily from the same subjects.
+- **Importance**: Critical for observing how policy orientations influence partisanship and vice versa.

+#### Cross-Sectional Time Series Data

+- **Definition**: Data collected from different individuals at multiple points in time.
+- **Importance**: Allows for analysis across broader populations and timeframes.

 ---

 ## Data Types: Detailed Discussion

-### Panel Data
+### Panel Data Objectives

-#### Definition and Importance

-- Longitudinal data for observing individual-level changes.
-- Validates if policy orientations drive partisanship.
+- Assess if policy orientations are a major driver of change in partisanship.

-#### Objectives

-- To establish that policy orientations influence individual-level changes.
-- To track the alignment of partisanship and policy orientations over time.

-### Cross-Sectional Time Series Data
+### Cross-Sectional Time Series Data Objectives

-#### Definition and Importance

-- Data for broad electorate-wide insights.
-- Critical for evaluating how the relationships between variables have changed at the mass level.
+- Examine how relationships between policy orientations, partisanship, elite polarization, and vote choice have evolved in the broader electorate.

-#### Objectives

-- To analyze the electorate-wide impact of policy orientations and elite polarization on political choices.
-- To test the theory across broad timescales and populations.

 ---